Kyle Higgins: Career

 In November 2020, it was announced that Higgins was writing another creator-owned book for Image Comics entitled Radiant Black, with art by Marcelo Costa.
 The series officially began publication in February 2021.
 The series would grow so popular, that it would expand into its own universe of books dubbed "The Massive-Verse".
 It all started with a one-shot crossover entitled Supermassive, written by Higgins, Ryan Parrott, and Mat Groom with art by Francesco Manna and Simone Ragazzoni.
 The comic served as a crossover between Radiant Black, Inferno Girl Red, and Rogue Sun, with the comic marking the first appearances of the latter two.
 The first of these new books to spawn out of this would be the title Rogue Sun written by Parrott and drawn by Abel, with its first issue releasing on March 2, 2022.
 The first official spin-off of Radiant Black would release on March 9, 2022, entitled Radiant Red, with the miniseries written by Cherish Chen and art by David Lafuente.

 In April 2021, it was announced that Higgins would be writing Ordinary Gods for Image with Felipe Wantanabe providing artwork.
 The series began publication in July 2021.
 In August 2021, it was announced that Joe Clark, music composer and long time friend of Higgins, would be joining as a permanent co-writer starting with issue 4.

 In May 2021, it was announced that Higgins would write a miniseries on Darkhawk for Marvel, with Juanan Ramirez serving as artist.
 The first issue debuted on August 25, 2021, with the fifth and final issue releasing on January 12, 2022.

+In July 2024, it was announced that Higgins was set to make his feature-length directorial debut with I Am No/One, a film adaption of the comic series No/One co-written and co-created by Higgins.
+He is also set to co-write the screenplay with No/One co-writer and co-creator Brain Buccellato, with the film set to be both a recap of the comic series and its companion podcast, Who is No/One?, while also serving as the final chapter in this multi-narrative experience.